Last Updated on 2 months by Tim

 The juice of these palms contains up to 15 % sucrose.
 The raw juice gets sieved and boiled down to a thick syrup.
 Once the solution is heavily supersaturated, the crystallization process starts.
 It’s no tightly controlled crystallization like you know it from granulated sugar.
 Of course, big industrial producers use seeding crystals and work with exact temperatures and strictly defined supersaturation levels.
 However, artisanal palm sugar production is not as sophisticated.

-Some of the sugar will melt, some might even caramelize because of the high temperature.
-You end up with a thick paste that is partly crystalline and partly a glass.
 The evaporation process is stopped once the sugar concentration reaches about 80-85 % and the water has reached a boiling point of about 120 °C. The palm sugar is then aerated to cool it down quickly and poured it into molds.

 Water at a high temperature can dissolve more sugar than at a low temperature.
 So while the palm sugar cools down, the level of supersaturation will increase even more.
 The sugar crystals in the solution still continue to grow while the paste cools down.
 Producers need to stir the palm sugar paste vigorously to prevent the growth of any larger crystals.
 The vigorous stirring guarantees a smooth and creamy texture with many tiny sugar crystals.
 By stirring the mixture, the crystals already present in the hot palm sugar act as seeding crystals when they come in contact with other sugar molecules.
 The more smaller crystals are formed (nucleation), the less free sugar molecules are left in the solution to “feed” the already existing crystals.